justuseapen/pavlok_style_guide/development_workflow_using_git.md

 *- Wikipedia*

 # New Projects
-+ You'll need to initialize a new local repository in your project's root directory using `git init`
+1. You'll need to initialize a new local repository in your project's root directory using `git init`
-+ Now you can begin tracking your changes!
+2. Now you can begin tracking your changes!
-+ *But first,* you need to create a `.gitignore` file.
+3. *But first,* you need to create a `.gitignore` file.
 In a Rails app this should be available by default.
-+ Your .gitignore file should include `.DS_Store` if you're using a mac
+4. Your `.gitignore` file should include `.DS_Store` if you're using a mac
-+ Next you'll move all your changes into a temporary staging area by running `git add -A`
+5. Then, move all your changes into a temporary staging area by running `git add -A`
+6. Finally, you can make those changes permanent by running `git commit -m"Initial commit"`